libsl3 1.2.47002

 CMake options to control the build process:

-Advandages using the internal sqlite3
+Advantages using the internal sqlite3

 Programs consuming libsl3 do not need to link against sqlite3.

-Disadvandages using the internal sqlite3
+Disadvantages using the internal sqlite3

 A database is represented via sl3::Database.